 The Hope Rising Award recognizes journalists of all backgrounds who have helped advance awareness and policy reform around domestic and sexual violence, child abuse, elder abuse, and human trafficking.
 Previous winners include Huffington Post’s Melissa Jeltsen in 2017 for her powerful writing on domestic violence in nearly two stories per week, Lara Logan of 60 Minutes in 2018 for the narrative of her harrowing experience of sexual assault while on assignment in Cairo during Arab Spring, and prize-winning author Rachel Louise Snyder in 2019 for her groundbreaking reporting on traumatic brain injury in domestic violence survivors and childhood exposure to domestic violence.

 In recognizing Weisberg, the International Family Justice Center said her “commitment to journalistic excellence has played a transformative role in advancing criminal justice reform.”

-On learning of the award, UC Hastings Academic Dean Morris Ratner said, “Professor Weisberg’s stewardship of the Domestic Violence Report reflects a lifetime of trailblazing and rigorous work, shining a scholarly and practical light on an issue that for many years received far too little attention.”
+On learning of the award, UC Law SF Academic Dean Morris Ratner said, “Professor Weisberg’s stewardship of the Domestic Violence Report reflects a lifetime of trailblazing and rigorous work, shining a scholarly and practical light on an issue that for many years received far too little attention.”